In simple terms, euthymia is the state of living without mood disturbances. It’s commonly associated with bipolar disorder.

 If you’re part of the population living with bipolar disorder, you know all too well how the full range of moods can affect your daily life.
 From the low periods of depression to the high states of mania, managing these ups and downs can feel like a never-ending battle.

-With that said, taking the time to asses, understand, and manage the “middle” or euthymic mood that many people with bipolar disorder spend half of their time in, may help with developing coping strategies to manage the symptoms of bipolar disorder.
+With that said, taking the time to assess, understand, and manage the “middle” or euthymic mood that many people with bipolar disorder spend half of their time in, may help with developing coping strategies to manage the symptoms of bipolar disorder.